mir-jalal/devops-demo2/README.md

   > You can also find more installation documentation of Jenkins for different machines (OS):
   > * [Jenkins - How to install Jenkins](https://www.jenkins.io/doc/book/installing/)

-- I used pipeline with two stage to build docker images and push them to the registry.
+- I used pipeline with several stages to build docker images and push them to the registry.
   Jenkins job will be triggered and pull the repo, so it can look for `Jenkinsfile`.

 ## Additional Tasks